Mailchimp is free, but….

 TLDR; Want to learn even more about why we choose ConvertKit over Mailchimp?
 We wrote all about it in this blog post!

-Write and automate emails that engage readers, build brand loyalty and optimize conversions for sales and site traffic.
-My emails and resources will equip you with email marketing strategies, copywriting tips and automation how-tos!
+Send better emails that engage readers, build brand loyalty and optimize conversions for sales and site traffic.
+I'll equip you with email marketing strategies, copywriting tips and automation how-tos!